 Primary data were gathered through key stakeholder interviews and online meetings.
-Six community meetings were conducted: one in each county and one focused on the Kansas City region.
-Another meeting was held with SLH staff members.
+Four community meetings relevant to SLS were conducted: one focused on Johnson County, one focused on Jackson County, one focused on Wyandotte County, and a final one focused on the Kansas City region.
+Another meeting was held with SLS staff members.
 Interviews were conducted by phone and meetings were conducted by online video conferences.